Important Travel Document Information – Please Read

 You must also apply for the Standard Visitor Visa if you plan to study in the United Kingdom for a brief amount of time or if you need to transit through the nation.

-You must provide information on your children (and, if applicable, your partner’s children).
+When providing information on your children (and, if applicable, your partner’s children), it is essential to include the following details.
 You will be questioned about all of your children and whether or not they are applying.

 - Full Name